 Texas State’s goal is to provide effective stewardship of the Center’s ecosystem and infrastructure in accordance with the University’s mission.
-Responsibility for stewardship of Freeman Center and the fulfillment of this goal has been assigned by the Provost to the Associate Vice President for Research.
+Responsibility for stewardship of Freeman Center and the fulfillment of this goal has been assigned by the Provost to the Office of Research and Sponsored Programs

 The main objectives in the management of Freeman Center are to protect its ecosystems, enable research and educational opportunities within the Freeman Center, and provide access to the Center for service/outreach activities when appropriate.